Click here to download the (text only) runner’s kit list, common to all classes.

 Route maps – a full set of route maps for each runner competing, should be presented at the kit check at Oban, however only the map for each island route needs to be carried on that island – e.g. only carry Mull Map when on Mull.
 Route maps should be laminated or carried in a waterproof carry case.
 Which brand of map you carry is up to you, though it has to encompass the entire route for the run.
 It’s really not a bad idea to have more than the route on your maps, in case you get off course somehow.
 Laminated, in a carry case, doesn’t matter so long as it’s weather proofed.
 At the kit check in Oban we need to see all of your maps (one full set per runner), but thereafter you will only need the map for the section you are about to run.
 If you’re an All Rounder or Youth team, we need to see a full set of route maps per run section, as opposed to per runner… so, for instance, the person running just the Mull leg does not need to have the Jura and Arran maps, as long as the team has sufficient maps for all the legs.
 You do not need a route map for the Oban section of the race.

-Emergency rations – 250gms of chocolate or equivalent.
-We need to see at least 250 grams of chocolate or gels, jelly babies, nougat, dried fruit, etc… You can eat your rations during the race, that’s why they’re there.
-Just make sure you start each island with a minimum of 250 grams.
+Emergency rations – minimum 1000 calories.
+We need to see at least 1000 calories of chocolate or gels, jelly babies, nougat, dried fruit, etc… You can eat your rations during the race, that’s why they’re there.
+Just make sure you start each island with a minimum of 1000 calories.
 Marshals will be happy to assist in the disposal of extra chocolate and jelly babies.
 Especially jelly babies.

-First aid kit (in date) – one first aid kit per team including one large wound dressing, two triangular bandages and three elastic bandages (not plasters).
+First aid kit (in date) – one first aid kit per team including one large wound dressing, two triangular bandages, and three cohesive bandages (minimum 100cm x7.5cm).
 Please ensure that all runners know who is carrying the first aid kit at all times.
 All first aid items must be in date.
+Our first aid kit requirement is checked each year by a qualified First Aid instructor.
 If you wish to carry a more extensive kit, by all means do.
 This is just the bare minimum.

 One large wound dressing.
 Some of these will actually say ‘large wound dressing’ on the packet, some will merely have a measurement like ours here.
 What we’re looking for is a sterile, non-medicated, non-adhesive dressing.
 These should have an expiry date clearly marked on them; dressings with no visible date will be assumed expired.

-Three elastic bandages, such as a crepe bandage or flow wrapped open woven bandage show below.
+Three cohesive bandages, such as a crepe bandage or flow wrapped open woven bandage show below.
 Plasters are not what we’re looking for, you need to be able to wrap these around.